 Students may also choose to earn an associate's degree in cosmetology, which covers a broader selection of beauty topics.
 These programs allow students to build a solid foundation in the theoretical concepts of cosmetology.
 Students also gain valuable practical experience by putting their knowledge to use in real-world settings.
 Associate's degree programs in cosmetology typically offer training in make-up artistry as well as a variety of related topics, such as hairstyling, hair coloring, and skincare.

 All cosmetologists are required to possess licensure.
 State licensing requirements vary, but often include graduating from an approved cosmetology program and passing a skills-assessment examination.
 Aspiring make-up artists should consult their state's specific licensure requirements when planning their careers.

 Many employers require some level of experience in make-up artistry for employment.
 Some educational programs may offer internship opportunities working in local salons or spas.
 Aspiring make-up artists may also seek work as assistants or behind a make-up counter in a department store, assisting customers with their selections.

-- Network with other professionals in the field.
 Some professional organizations offer make-up artists networking and career opportunities.
 The Professional Beauty Association (PBA) offers opportunities for members pursuing careers in make-up artistry to connect with employers and other professionals in the field.
 Networking could facilitate important connections for make-up artists looking to advance in their careers.

-- Keep a neat and clean workspace.
 For make-up artists working in spas or salons, keeping a tidy workspace is essential.
 A sanitary workstation not only helps avoid any health risks, but also makes clients feel comfortable and more likely to return or recommend services to others.